History of tobacco: Plantations in the American South

 Throughout the 17th and 18th centuries, tobacco continued to be the cash crop of the Virginia Colony, as well as The Carolinas.
 Large tobacco warehouses filled the areas near the wharves of new, thriving towns such as Dumfries on the Potomac, Richmond and Manchester at the Fall Line (head of navigation) on the James, and Petersburg on the Appomattox.

 There were also tobacco plantations in Tennessee, like Wessyngton in Cedar Hill, Tennessee.

-Modern history
+19th century

+The 19th century witnessed several significant trends in the history of tobacco, as it became increasingly popular and its consumption spread across the world.
+Here are eight main trends that shaped the history of tobacco during that time: